Animation Features | Autodesk Media and Entertainment Collection

 See quick previews of USD scene structure using the Hierarchy View window.

-The USD plug-ins for Maya, Bifrost and Arnold are available as open-source projects for studios to customise as needed.
+The USD plug-ins for Maya, Bifrost, and Arnold are available as open-source projects for studios to customize as needed.

 Python 3